eugeneoei/mongodb-mongoose/routers/advance/ADVANCE.md

 })
 ```

 What happens here is that, whenever the `Comment` model calls the `save` method, this `post` hook will execute **after** `save` is completed.
-This is where we will add the newly created comment document into the tweet's comments array.
+This is where we will add the newly created comment document into the tweet's `comments` field array.

 `doc` refers to the created comment document.